 Get Your Tickets Now

-Thanks so much for checking out my Shark Reef guide!
+Thanks so much for checking out this Mandalay Bay guide!
 If you’ve found it helpful, I’d greatly appreciate your support.
 The button below is my affiliate link where you can get tickets.
-It doesn’t change the price you’ll pay, but it helps support my work. ♥ Jenna
+It doesn’t change the price you’ll pay, but it helps support my work. 🤍 Jenna

-I’ve been blown away each time I’ve gone to the Shark Reef Aquarium at Mandalay Bay!
-The attention to detail is incredible, and nothing was overlooked in the temple’s design.
-I also loved hearing all the sounds, like birds chirping and a creaking old ship.
+I’m blown away every time I go to Shark Reef Aquarium in Las Vegas.
+The attention to detail is incredible, and nothing is overlooked in the design.
+I also love hearing all the sounds they pipe in, like birds chirping and the creaking old ship.

-Some guests may think that the aquarium is on the smaller side.
-And I understand that – I’ve been in larger ones, too.
-But we are in Vegas, in a hotel.
-And, I think how close you can get to the animals more than makes up for its size.
+Some guests think that the aquarium is small, though.
+I understand that – I’ve been in larger ones, too.
+But it is in Vegas, in a hotel.
+And, I think how close you can get to the animals helps to make up for its size.

 You also get out of this experience what you put in.
-So if you want to rush through the aquarium, you can.
-But I recommend staying awhile and taking your time at each exhibit.
-There’s so much to learn and observe about these animals.
+So, if you want to rush through it, you can be out of there in 15 minutes.

-Overall, Shark Reef is fun whether you’re with the kiddos, going as a couple, or with a group of friends.
-And you really can’t beat the price to see a Vegas attraction, either!
+Overall, I think this experience is great and worth going to.
+And you really can’t beat the ticket price to see a Las Vegas attraction, either.